SpeciesFileGroup/taxonworks_doc/docs/develop/coding.md

 * You may want/need to add a filter or autocomplete query for the model.
 See [README.md](https://github.com/SpeciesFileGroup/taxonworks/blob/development/lib/queries/README.md) and below for more on autocomplete.

 #### Autocomplete
-The following adds support for autocomplete requests from any source for your model:
+To support autocomplete for your model:
 * Add an `autocomplete` action to your controller
 * Add `autocomplete.json.jbuilder`
 * Add more helpers to support formatting of autocomplete results, see the [Helpers](#helpers) README